rackerlabs/docs-cloud-load-balancers/rst/dev-guide/general-api-info/authentication.rst

    If you are programmatically parsing an authentication response, please be aware that service names are stable for the life of the particular service and can be used as keys.
 You should also be aware that a user's service catalog can include multiple uniquely-named services which perform similar functions.
 For example, cloudServersOpenStack is the OpenStack version of compute whereas cloudServers is the legacy version of compute; the same user can have access to both services.
 In Auth 2.0, the service type attribute can be used as a key by which to recognize similar services; see the tip below.

 .. note::
   Beginning with Auth 2.0, the service catalog includes a service type attribute to identify services that perform similar functions but have different names; for example, `type="compute"` identifies compute services such as cloudServers and cloudServersOpenStack.
 Some developers have found the service type attribute to be useful in parsing the service catalog.
-For additional information on Auth 2.0 (also known as the Cloud Identity Service), refer to the `Cloud Identity Client Developer Guide`_.
+For additional information on Auth 2.0 (also known as the Cloud Identity Service), refer to the :rax-devguide:`Cloud Identity Client Developer Guide <cloud-identity/v2>`.

 Load balancer service endpoints are published in the service catalog in the Auth response with the account number, which is a required element of the service endpoints.
 The examples shown here are for authentication for US customers.
 Customers with UK-based accounts see different values in the service catalog.
 See the next section for more information about service endpoints.

-.. _Cloud Identity Client Developer Guide: http://docs.rackspace.com